 An annual conference has been offered for many years by the Authority.
 During this fiscal year it was held in April, and provided a chance for Authority clients and finance professionals to share information on higher education capital financings.
-The conference speaker list included an economist who discussed the national and regional economic trends, a national rating agency representative who described the development and analysis of that rating agency's scorecard for an institution, and a representative from an underwriting firm who made predictions on the future landscape of the municipal market.
-The conference concluded with a discussion led by a team of finance professionals on various topics relating to tax exempt finance.

-The Authority continues to review its policies and procedures in an attempt to most effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
+The Authority continues to review its policies and procedures to effectively provide financing assistance to Minnesota's nonprofit colleges and universities.
 It is through the concerted efforts of the borrowers, the Authority's advisors, staff and members, as well as public finance professionals, that tax exempt financing continues to be a vital tool for higher education.
 The Authority will work with all these groups to continue providing affordable financing to the private colleges and universities.